bitaxeorg/bitaxe-web-flasher/readme.md

 # Bitaxe Web Flasher

-The Bitaxe Web Flasher is the open source tool that provides you an easy solution to flash a factory file to you device.
+The Bitaxe Web Flasher is the open source tool that provides you an easy solution to flash a factory file to your device.

 ## Flashing process